What is Azure Web App? Create an Azure Web App

-Web Apps are one of the most widely used Azure service that enables us to host our web applications in Azure.
+Web Apps are one of the most widely used Azure services that enable us to host our web applications in Azure.
 It can host a User Interactive application or even a backend service like a WCF Service or Web APIs.
-With Web Apps, we can leverage the power of Microsoft Azure and build a multi-functional, immensely scalable, highly secured and seamlessly accessible internet or intranet-based applications.
+With Web Apps, we can leverage the power of Microsoft Azure and build a multi-functional, immensely scalable, highly secured, and seamlessly accessible internet or intranet-based applications.

 Image Source : https://bit.ly/2PY2tdv

 We can also build our applications on-premise and migrate them to Azure Web Apps.

 Azure promises 99.95% availability in its SLA for web apps.
 In order to have a seamless experience for the users even in high demand, we can scale out or scale up the web apps instances to support the load.
 We can also configure auto-scale to web apps based on some metrics like CPU percentage, RAM Utilization, etc.

 With Web apps, we can make use of the DevOps feature and we can deploy our applications directly from source code repositories like Visual Studio Team Services, Git Hub Bitbucket, etc.

 Web apps support applications built on many languages and frameworks like ASP.Net, .Net Core, Java, PHP, Python, and Node.js.